HarunErgen/scrum-poker/README.md

 - Real-time voting using Fibonacci sequence
 - Vote revelation controlled by the Scrum Master
 - Responsive design for desktop and mobile devices
-- Session management for short-time disconnnections.
+- Session management for short-time disconnections.

 ## Getting Started